 Aragen’s scientists have successfully established an λ-Carrageenan-induced inflammatory pain model.
 This model is robust and frequently used to study the pathogenesis of inflammatory pain and the preclinical efficacy testing of the prospective therapeutic analgesic molecules.

 We offer our clients, customised protocols and flexible research protocols based on their goals.
 Our highly skilled and experienced scientific team provides a reliable drug efficacy evaluation service backed with high-quality data and mutually agreed timeline.
-To learn more about our pain models and In-vivo pharmacology services please write to us at bd@aragen.com.
+To learn more about our pain models and in-vivo pharmacology services please write to us at bd@aragen.com.